nebi-um/testing_workshop/README.md

 #### TestCases

-The base design of the unittest circles around the concept of the testcase.
+The base design of unittest circles around the concept of the testcase.
 This is an object that should be inherited.

 Usually a testcase is centered around a class in the source code, file or family of functions.